 SOT has been shown to be a very supportive treatment for cancer.
 SOT has the ability to induce apoptosis (cell death) in CTCs, CSCs and primary tumor cells.
 From a blood sample the CTCs are identified then a small molecule call microRNA is developed to match exactly into a “lock” portion of the cancer cell that controls vital cell functions.
 The SOT in injected intravenously, spreads throughout the body including past the blood-brain barrier, embeds into the cancer and will disrupt the ability of the cancer or pathogen to replicate.
 SOT has a stealth like ability to avoid destruction and will work 24/7 to fight cancer for as long as 6 months.

 The risks of SOT infusion are primarily related to the sudden death of the cancer cells.
 If there is a large tumor burden then the cell death may produce a large amount of dead cellular debris leading to tumor lysis syndrome.
 To minimize risk in this situation a smaller dose of SOT is given or a weaker SOT is made.
 A recent PET/CT scan is recommended prior to SOT treatment in order to gauge current tumor burden.
+We generally avoid or use a weaker SOT if the total body tumor burden is more than 4-5cm.

 Aside from tumor size/burden, the location of tumor may also increase risk.
 For example, if the tumor is in the brain or lung, then the sudden die-off may produce inflammation and fluid accumulation in the region.
 This might lead to seizures, or fluid accumulation in the lung space that would need to be drained.
 Again, weaker SOT treatments would be indicated.